corybill/preconditions/README.md

 #Preconditions Library
 ####Support for Guava like Precondition error checking in Node.js

-###Known Issues
-1. Release 1.0.2 has an npm install bug and has been deprecated!
-Please update!
-2. If you are using windows and are seeing npm install issues due to the '^' in the package.json, please update node to >= (v0.10.28).

 <p>Ensuring a fail fast development environment can help developers find bugs quicker and easier.
 Ensuring all invariants are true at an initial point of contact will help you ensure this fail fast environment.
 This Preconditions library will assist you in doing just that by immediately throwing an Error if any of your invariants fail.
 You can mix and match standard Guava API with convenience functions both with and without chaining.</p>